BIC/SWIFT Code Validator

 - Used together with IBAN for European transfers

-Is BIC the same as SWIFT?
+Is a BIC the same as a SWIFT code?